-- □ The maximum display width is fixed at approximately 44 kHz, no matter what filter bandwidth is selected. - The selected filter is displayed as an overlay to help the user visualize the filter.
+- □ The maximum display width is a function of the selected sampling rate, no matter what filter bandwidth is selected. - The selected filter is displayed as an overlay to help the user visualize the filter.
 Shown are the main RX filter (gray, VFO-A), the MultiRX filter (blue, VFO-B) and the TX filter edges (yellow vertical lines).
-The color of all the filter overlays can be changed independently using the Setup Form-Appearance Tab, Display Sub-Tab (page 137).
+The color of all the filter overlays can be changed independently using the Setup Form-Appearance Tab, Display Sub-Tab (page 144).

-- ☐ The frequency scale shows the actual frequency (in MHz). - ☐ The edges of the amateur bands are marked as red vertical lines and the corresponding frequencies are displayed in red - With the mouse, filters and filter edges can be varied by dragging and dropping - □ Point click tuning is available with mouse and cross-hairs showing.
+- ☐ The frequency scale shows the actual frequency (in MHz). - ☐ The edges of the amateur bands are marked as red vertical lines and the corresponding frequencies are displayed in red - □ With the mouse, filters and filter edges can be varied by dragging and dropping - □ Point click tuning is available with mouse and cross-hairs showing.

-The Panadapter is useful because although you hear only the signals within the audio passband, you can see in real time all signals within the receiver's passband.
+The Panadapter is useful because although you hear only the signals within the audio passband, you can see in real time all signals within the receiver's passband (as determined by the sampling rate).
 This gives a much more complete picture of the surrounding area in the band, especially when there is abundant signal activity (e.g. contest and DX situations).